KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/nav-styling.md

     }
     ```

-4. Remove the bullets from the `ul` by using the `list-style-type` property and setting it to the value `none`.
+4. Remove the bullets from the `ul` by using the `list-style-type:` property and setting it to the value `none;`.
 Your styling should now look something like this:

     ```sass
     nav {
         background-color: $orange;
         text-align: right;
         font-family: $body-font;
-        border-bottom: 5px solid lighten($orange, 10%);
+        border-bottom: 5px solid lighten($orange, 20%);

         ul {
             list-style-type: none;